sebastianconcept/Mapless/README.md

     		alert: anAlert;
     		save].
 This is what [we](http://flowingconcept.com) call *low-maintenance*.
 ####Navigating the object graph
-Mapless embraces an aggresive *lazy approach*.
+Mapless embraces an aggressive *lazy approach*.
 When you query for models you get them.
 But if they are composed by other (sub)Mapless, they are going to be references and *only* reify into the proper Mapless model *if* you send them a message and you can do this with arbitrary depth:

     odb do:[task alert message].